himalayan-sanjeev/retrieval-augmented-generation-rails/README.md

    The app uses semantic search to find relevant chunks.

 4. **Generate Answers**
-   Retrieved chunks are sent to Gemini to generate grounded, accurate responses.
+   Retrieved chunks are sent to Gemini or OpenAI to generate grounded, accurate responses.

 ---